How to make media and OIA requests

 We protect the safety and privacy of our patients, visitors and staff

 - all people interviewed, photographed or filmed must first give consent in accordance with the Health Information Privacy Code.
-This includes people who may be in the background.
+This includes people in the background

 - if asked, media should confirm how recordings will be used